 About the Department of Zoology and Environment Sciences

-In keeping with the major curriculum revision in 2003 and several others including one in 2012, which have taken into consideration the emerging trends in global education development and national employment, the department has incorporated new subject areas as well as modern teaching, learning and assessment techniques.
-The programme is well balanced and incorporates both in-class teaching and field based learning components.
+Taking into consideration the emerging trends in global education development and national employment, the Department has incorporated new subject areas as well as modern teaching, learning and assessment techniques.
+The programme is well balanced and incorporates both in-class teaching and field-based learning components.
 Students also engage in many activities outside their academic programme that helps to vastly improve their communication and interpersonal skills.

 Currently, the Department, staffed by 19 academics holding PhDs in diverse areas of Zoology, Environmental Science, Immunology and Molecular biology, is at the centre of the University’s teaching and research in Zoology/Biology.
 As the oldest Department of Zoology in the country, with a legacy of a rich teaching/ learning and research culture, it is a vibrant, centre of excellence that trains the next generations of scientists.

 Our impact is both local and global, with thousands of alumni serving as academics, researchers, teachers, practitioners, policy makers as well as entrepreneurs and corporate sector professionals.